Paquette1111/sveltekit-tailwind-prismic-starter/README.md

 ## Developing

-Update `const repoName = 'avery-website'` located in `app/src/lib/prismicio.js` to the name of your prismic repo
+Update `const repoName = 'example-website'` located in `app/src/lib/prismicio.js` to the name of your prismic repo

 ```bash
 npm run dev